 The Australian Shepherd red merle has red markings on light main coats.
-The Australian Shepherd blue merle has "blue" spots on gray main coats.
+The Australian Shepherd blue merle has "blue" spots on the gray main coats.

-Small anecdote: these marks are not really blue but rather black.
+Small anecdote: these marks are not blue but rather black.
 The black-on-gray color combination gives an effect that makes the dog look "blue".
 The bottom of the gray coat can also have different shades ranging from light silver to dark smoky.

 Red Merle Australian Shepherd Coat Color Genetics

-Genetics in dogs is an interesting subject.
+Genetics in dogs is an exciting subject.
 It becomes even more interesting in the case of the red merle Australian Shepherd because of the merle gene that creates different markings in the coats of Aussies.

 Coat color gene and pattern gene

 Australian Shepherds inherit two coat characteristics from their parents: the coat color gene and the pattern gene.

 There are two possible coat color genes for purebred Australian Shepherds.
 Aussie puppies can have black or red coats, even from the same litter.

 The gene that dictates whether an Australian shepherd is a red merle or not is the pattern gene.
 The pattern gene has two results: the solid pattern or the merle pattern.